The-Marcy-Lab-School/se-unit-0/lesson_0_cli/README.md

 6. Set up your development environment on AWS EC2
 7. Understand how AWS fits in to larger cloud computing ecosystem

+## Morning Warmup Questions (Be prepared for one of these questions to be presented at the beginning of lecture)
+1. Why is it called Command Line Interface?
+2. What are some of the commonly used commands in the terminal?
+3. Why do we use the Command Line?

 ## Learning Assignments
 1. Codecademy: [Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line), the two sections below (Codecademy Projects are optional):
    * Navigating the File System